-Electric pallet truck
+223 Electric pallet truck

-Electric pallet trucks are equipment used to move goods horizontally.
+An electric pallet trucks is a piece of equipment used to move goods horizontally.
 They are used to carry loads consisting of a pallet stacked with goods.
-Electric pallet trucks come in two types: with or without a platform for the driver.
+There are two types of electric pallet trucks: with or without a platform for the driver.